John Marshall (eye laser scientist)

-John Marshall MBE, FMedSci, PhD, DSc, FRCPath, FRSB, FRCOphth(Hon), FRCOptom (Hon), FARVO (born 1943 in Woking, England) is a British medical scientist and inventor.
-Currently he is the Frost Professor of Ophthalmology at the Institute of Ophthalmology UCL and Emeritus Professor King's College London.
+John Marshall (born 21 December 1943, Woking, England) is a British medical scientist and inventor.
+He is Emeritus Professor of Ophthalmology at the UCL Institute of Ophthalmology and at King's College London.
 He is a pioneer of laser eye surgery.

 Education

 Marshall's earliest years were in war torn London, prior to moving to St Pauls Cray near Orpington in Kent.
 He had primary tuberculosis as a child and spent some years away from the family in a variety of sanatoria and as a consequence was late starting school at the age of seven.
 He graduated with a BSc in Zoology from Sir John Cass College, London in 1965 and then began his 50-year career in eye research starting at the Institute of Ophthalmology.
 In 1968 he was awarded a PhD (Medicine anatomy) from the University of London for a thesis entitled "Laser-induced damage in the retina".
 His postgraduate supervisor was Kit Pedler, known for creating the cybermen of Doctor Who fame.